sigma-users/rattling_bgg/README.md

 The data of the ADF image is located in the directory of `layer_images`.
 The number in the file name is the index of the layer.

-The data of the electron scattering anisotropy map is located in the directory of `anisotropy_map`.
+The data of the electron scattering anisotropy map is located in the directory of `anisotropy_maps`.
 The number in the file name is the index of the layer.